Enigma: Application-Layer Privacy for Quantum Optimization on Untrusted Computers: Application-Layer Obfuscations for Ising-Model Problem Instances

-Multiplying any objective function $f$ by a positive scalar $\tau \in (0, +\infty)$ alters its scale but preserves the ordering of $f’$s values.
-Leveraging this insight, Enigma-I multiplies all coefficients ($\hat{\mathbf{h}}$ and $\hat{J}$) by a randomly generated positive number $\tau$ to obfuscate the magnitudes of the problem's coefficients.
+Multiplying the objective $f$ by any positive scalar $\tau > 0$ rescales energies but preserves the ordering of $f$'s values and the global minimum.
+Leveraging this, ValueGuard multiplies all coefficients, $\hat{\mathbf{h}}$ and $\hat{J}$, by a randomly generated positive scalar $\tau$ to hide coefficient magnitudes.